krishnak98/FootballBigData/README.md

 3. create_hbase.hql
 4. write_to_hbase.hql

-In app/ folder, my app.js queries the kamathk_events_player_hbase HBase table, and I display the results using some basic HTML and CSS.
+In app/ folder, my app.js queries the events_player_hbase HBase table, and I display the results using some basic HTML and CSS.

-Kakfa topic name - mpcs53014_kamathk_football_stream
+Kakfa topic name - mpcs53014_football_stream

 I created a kafka topic, which streams all the football events.

-My event streaming ingestion codebase is kamathk_kafka, and consumer is kamathk_kafka_consumer.
+My event streaming ingestion codebase is kafka, and consumer is kafka_consumer.
 These have been created using the archetypes given in MPCS53014, mentioned in class.

-kamathk_kafka
+kafka_producer
 1. FootballEvent - POJO.
 Just contains the event fields and their getters/setters
 2. StreamEventsIntoKafka - Reads data from football_events_speed_data.csv (PLEASE ENSURE this csv file is present in the same folder as your uberjar).
 Each event from the CSV file is read and placed onto the message queue in blocks of 10.
 The program retrieves new blocks every 2 seconds.
 I chose this interval because it aligns with the expected frequency of realistic data.
 On average, an event occurs approximately every minute.
 Considering the likelihood of multiple games running simultaneously, this timeframe seemed to be a reasonable estimate.

-kamathk_kafka_consumer
+kafka_consumer
 1. FootballEvent - Plain object in Scala
 2. StreamEvents - This reads data from our kafka topic, and then updates the appropriate entries in HBase.
 One change is that I needed to add boolean columns_to_be_updated, to check if any column needed updating.
 This is because there are a lot of irrelevant (to my app) events, like substitutions.